 - Use coconut ghee for all your baking needs.
-The intense butter flavor of the ghee combined with the moistness provided by the virgin coconut oil makes for the best pastries, breads and cookies you’ve ever tasted.
+The intense butter flavor of the ghee combined with the moistness provided by the virgin coconut oil makes for the best pastries, bread, and cookies you’ve ever tasted.

 - The high smokepoint of coconut ghee makes it suitable even for frying.
 Grilled cheese sandwiches and tuna melts made with coconut ghee are favorites in my home.

 - Coconut ghee works well for those who follow a Paleo/Primal diet.
-Almond flour pizza crust, coconut flour pancakes, and grain free cobblers all turn out moist and delicious using coconut ghee.
+Almond flour pizza crust, coconut flour pancakes, and grain-free cobblers all turn out moist and delicious using coconut ghee.

 Where to Source Quality Coconut Ghee